Side Crash Underride Guards

 Please contact your Senators and House Representatives asking them to support Senator Schumer’s Bill.
 We spend 100’s of billions of dollars each year to keep us safe from terrorism but ignore simple solutions in other areas that will actually save more lives.

-If you or a family member have been killed or injured in Pennsylvania or New Jersey in an underride accident, please contact me, Joseph Monaco, at 1-855-Joe-Legal to learn what your rights are to pursue a claim.
-Free Consultation.
+If you or a family member have been killed or injured in Pennsylvania or New Jersey in an underride accident, please contact me, Joseph Monaco, by text or phone at 609-277-3166 in New Jersey or 215-546-3166, in Pennsylvania to learn your rights.